-Brand awareness is a foundational aspect of marketing.
-By building brand awareness, you speak to the knee-jerk, split-second reactions of consumers when they first come across your brand.
-It is the subconscious factor that buyers take action from.
-To build brand awareness, make your brand memorable by crafting a unique voice.
-Leverage social media to build strategic audience-focused marketing.
+To build brand awareness and authority, craft a unique voice that is consistently used throughout your marketing and sales strategies.
+Leverage social media to build tactical audience-focused marketing.
 Create original content that provides value and positions your brand as a leader in your industry.
-While building B2B brand awareness isn’t as measurable as other forms of marketing, it’s importance cannot be overstated.
+While building B2B brand awareness isn’t as measurable as other forms of marketing, its importance cannot be overstated.

 - Why Your Channel Program Needs Account Mapping Software (and the Best Tools Available) - November 22, 2022

 - Advanced Channel Growth Strategies Based On Current Milestones - October 26, 2022